lmsqueezy/laravel/README.md

 ### Webhooks

 Finally, make sure to set up incoming webhooks.
 This is both needed in development as in production.
 Go to [your Lemon Squeezy's webhook settings](https://app.lemonsqueezy.com/settings/webhooks) and point the url to your exposed local app.
 You can use [Ngrok](https://ngrok.com/), [Expose](https://github.com/beyondcode/expose) or another tool of your preference for this.
+Laravel also has solutions for sharing your site with [Valet](https://laravel.com/docs/valet#sharing-sites) and [Sail](https://laravel.com/docs/10.x/sail#sharing-your-site).

 Make sure to select all event types.
 The path you should point to is `/lemon-squeezy/webhook` by default. **We also very much recommend to [verify webhook signatures](#verifying-webhook-signatures).**